Rewriting Wally for iOS 16 and SwiftUI 4

 Rewriting the app for iOS 16 and SwiftUI 4

-Targeting iOS 16 and iPadOS 16 and using SwiftUI 4 let me get rid of a lot of custom code that I had to have in the old version, which means less code that needs testing.
+Targeting iOS 16 and SwiftUI 4 let me get rid of a lot of custom code that I had to have in the old version, which means less code that needs testing.

-For instance, the Transferable protocol let me get rid of a lot of manual export/import code, although I can’t use the new ShareLink.
-Using async/await instead of completion blocks also made my code a lot cleaner, which in combination with Transferable reduced the export/import code by a lot.
+For instance, the new Transferable protocol let me get rid of a lot of manual export/import code.
+Using async/await instead of completion blocks also made my code cleaner, which in combination with Transferable drastically simplified the export/import code.

 To conclude, I think it should come as no surprise to anyone who has been reading my blog, that I think building apps in SwiftUI is amazing.
 SwiftUI 4 takes this to a whole new level, and enables so many more things.
-There’s little need for custom workarounds now, and the overall developer experience is just great.
-I really hope that many of you get the chance to use it in your apps as well.
+The overall developer experience is just great!

 Adding support for more item types

-While old versions of Wally only lets users store cards, like bank and loyalty cards, the new version adds support for a bunch of new item types, such as business cards, receipts, notes, photos etc.
+While old versions of Wally only lets users store cards, like bank and loyalty cards, the new version adds support for new item types, likebusiness cards, receipts, notes, and photos.

 public protocol CardStore {